 Grant/financial support and disclosures: This project was supported by the National Heart, Lung, And Blood Institute of the National Institutes of Health under Award Number R01 HL111033.
 Dr. Probst is supported by the National Heart, Lung, And Blood Institute of the National Institutes of Health under Award Number K23HL132052-02.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 Roche Diagnostics supplied the high-sensitivity troponin-T assays.
 The sponsoring organizations had no role in the design and conduct of the study; collection, management, analysis, and interpretation of the data; and preparation, or review of the manuscript.

 DHA has received research funding from Roche.
-AB has received research funding from Radiometer and Portola.
-AB has been a consultant for Portola.
+AB has received research funding from Radiometer and Portola andhas been a consultant for Portola.
 CWB has received advisory board and speaker’s fees from Roche, research funding from Janssen and Boehringer Ingelheim, and consulting and advisory board fees from Janssen.
 JMC has received funding from Astra Zeneca.
 CLC has received research funding from Radiometer, Ortho Clinical Trials, Janssen, Pfizer, NIH, Portola, Biocryst, Glaxo Smith Klein, Hospital Quality Foundation, and Abbott.
 She is a consultant for Portola, Janssen, and Hospital Quality Foundation.
-DBD is a consultant for Janssen and Roche, has received institutional research support from Novartis, Ortho Scientific, and Roche.
+DBD is a consultant for Siemens, Janssen and Roche, has received institutional research support from Novartis, Ortho Scientific, and Roche.
 JEH has received research funding from Alere, Siemens, Roche, Portola, and Trinity.
+JEH has also received royalties from UpToDate.
 DKN has received honorarium from Pfizer.
-ABS is a consultant for Siemens and Quidel and is on the Data and Safety Monitoring Board for Trevena.
+ABS is a consultant for Siemens and Quidel, has received speaking fees from MCM Education, and is on the Data and Safety Monitoring Board for Trevena.
 BCS is a consultant for Medtronic.

 Corresponding Author (and reprint requests):